-Sixty five year old Robert Sowerby became unwell over Christmas in 2004.
+65-year-old Robert Sowerby became unwell over Christmas.
 He was prescribed antibiotics by his GP.
 When his vision deteriorated, he attended Northampton General Hospital’s accident and emergency department late on 27 December.

 He reported he was seeing black spots in both eyes and was suffering rigors and other signs of an infection.
 He saw the duty ophthalmologist who initially thought that he had a bacterial infection or a recurrence of cancer.
 She telephoned the ophthalmic consultant, who advised over the phone.
 This was against the hospital’s own protocols.

 She advised to treat for cancer and not investigate or treat the infection.

 The hospital’s guidelines stated that Robert should have immediately been taken to theatre and given antibiotics directly into his eyes as there was a very significant risk that he would lose his sight.

 There were many occasions over the next days when the ophthalmologists should have taken the correct course but the infection remained untreated.
 Robert was transferred to the Birmingham and Midland Eye Centre on 31 December in a moribund state.

 Robert had developed septicaemia and a severe eye infection, endogenous endophthalmitis, which rendered him blind.
 We argued that treatment on the night of admission with intravitreal antibiotics would have saved his sight and prevented the septicaemia.

 Paul McNeil acted on behalf of Robert and pursued a medical negligence claim against the Northampton General for the delay in diagnosis and treatment.
 On expert advice, we alleged that with proper, earlier treatment, Robert would not have been rendered blind, although he may have suffered impaired vision as a result of the initial infection.
 The claim settled for £390,000.